Music as torture

 Surviving instruments of torture in the form of the recorder, trumpet trombone, oboe, etc., made of brass or iron are probably of Dutch origin and, for the most part, date from the 17th and 18th centuries, although examples from earlier and later sources are also known.
 The iron necklace was closed behind the neck of the victim whose fingers were positioned like those of a musician under the notches in a clamp which was tightened by means of the screws, enabling the application of pain or the crushing of flesh, bone, and gristle.

 Such torture was essentially a form of public humiliation with all the attendant painful and sometimes fatal consequences that accompany a fall from grace.
 It was used to punish misdemeanors: disbelief, blasphemy, speaking against the order, etc.

-Some modern commentators have suggested that that these instruments were for the castigation of incompetent musicians but, in an age when torture was commonplace, bad musicians were simply removed from the band or orchestra, whereas their occasional indiscretions, like those of any other craftsmen, were usually met with a cuff about the ears rather than torture or mutilation.
+Some modern commentators have suggested that these instruments were for the castigation of incompetent musicians but, in an age when torture was commonplace, bad musicians were more likely simply removed from the band or orchestra, whereas their occasional indiscretions, like those of any other craftsmen, were met with a cuff about the ears rather than torture or mutilation.

 - Castellano, Manuel.
 1996.
 La flauta del aboratador [The torturer’s flute.]
 Revista de Flauta de Pico 6: 39.

 - Koepplin, Peter.
 2018.
 “From a French Private Collection: Lucas Cranach I (Kronach 1472-1553 Weimar)”: The Mocking of Christ.
 Christies Live Auction 14772 Old Masters Evening Sale Lot 13.
 2018.